cardano-foundation/CIPs/CIP-0019/README.md

 ##### Pointers

 > **Note**
-> From the Conway ledger era, new pointer addresses cannot added to Mainnet.
+> From the Conway ledger era, new pointer addresses cannot be added to Mainnet.

 In an address, a **chain pointer** refers to a point of the chain containing a stake key registration certificate.
 A point is identified by 3 coordinates: